sunlightpolicy/informed-communities/_philosophy/index.md

 The public should always have an opportunity to contribute to the decision-making behind technology and data projects that will ultimately affect them.
 In general, inviting stakeholder participation in project design can help improve the effectiveness of the end product in meeting stakeholders' needs.
 Specifically, local governments have a responsibility to open their decision-making to local residents when it comes to experimentation and innovation using public data and technology.

 Data providers must incorporate resident input, either through user testing, survey efforts, or hands-on co-creation, into the open data pilot projects to ensure that end products of open data projects will actually meet stakeholders' needs.
 By designing _with_ members of their communities, local government staff can also work to ensure that their data and tech projects are designed by inclusive, diverse teams.
-Data providers and local government staff alike can use co-creation strategies like the ones we outline in [Step 3: Design](https://sunlight-open-cities.gitbook.io/tde-guide/the-framework/step-3-design)to begin engaging their residents to design effective products.
+Data providers and local government staff alike can use co-creation strategies like the ones we outline in [Step 3: Design](https://sunlight-open-cities.gitbook.io/tde-guide/the-framework/step-3-design) to begin engaging their residents to design effective products.

 #### Institutions need to pony up for community partnerships